ahmmedrasel-dev/next-talk-real-time-chat/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Deploy

-## Deploy on Vercel
+Deploy easily on Vercel or your preferred platform.
+See [Next.js deployment docs](https://nextjs.org/docs/app/building-your-application/deploying).

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.